Links to Plant Species Summaries for BIO 368 - Medical

 The purpose of

-presenting these summaries is to promote general
+presenting these summaries is to promote general awareness of

-medical interest.
+interest.
 In keeping with scholarly practice, use of

-information contained in these summaries is permitted, as long as the
+information contained in these summaries is permitted, as long

-authors are properly cited.
+as the authors are properly cited.

-- Allium sativum (Garlic) by Jane Jesse, Malika Mohseni, and
+- Allium sativum (Garlic) by Jane Jesse, Malika Mohseni,

-Niral Shah (1997)
+and Niral Shah (1997)

-- Allium sativum (Garlic) - UPDATED by Jarrod Buzalewski,
+- Allium sativum (Garlic) - UPDATED by Jarrod

-and Konstantina Papathomas (2009)
+Buzalewski, Andrew Julian, and Konstantina Papathomas (2009)

 - Aloe vera (Aloe)